alvinwan/quupod/README.md

 1. Start the virtual environment: `source env/bin/activate`.
 1. Install all requirements `pip install -r requirements.txt`.

-> To activate the virtual environment for the future, use `make activate`.
+> To activate the virtual environment for the future, use `source activate.sh`.

 ## Launch